vividos/UnderworldAdventures/uwadv/docs/README.mingw32.txt

 Underworld Adventures MinGW32 Readme
 ------------------------------------

-This is the Readme file for compiling Underworld Adventures using MinGW32.
+This is the Readme file for compiling Underworld Adventures using MinGW.

 MinGW Setup
 -----------

-To compile Underworld Adventures, you need MinGW32 and MSYS (a Linux-like shell for Windows).
+To compile Underworld Adventures, you need MinGW and MSYS (a Linux-like shell for Windows).
 The two packages are available at http://www.mingw.org/.
 For MinGW, it's best to take a full distribution (e.g. MinGW-2.0.0-3.exe or any later version).